SamBSalgado/Inventory_Manager/README.md

 # Inventory Manager - Frontend

-Este es el repositorio del frontend de la aplicación de administración de inventario.
-La aplicación permite gestionar productos, filtrarlos por diferentes criterios, ordenarlos y visualizar métricas de inventario en una interfaz intuitiva.
+This is the frontend repository of the inventory management application.
+The application allows you to manage products, filter them by different criteria, order them and visualize inventory metrics in an intuitive interface.

-## 🚀 Características
+## 🚀 Features

-- 🔍 **Búsqueda y filtrado** por nombre, categoría y disponibilidad en stock.
+- 🔍 **Search and filter** by name, category and stock availability.
-- ➕ **Agregar nuevos productos** mediante un formulario interactivo.
+- ➕ **Add new products** using an interactive form.
-- 📊 **Tabla de productos** con opciones de edición, eliminación y ajuste de stock.
+- 📊 **Product table** with editing, deletion and stock adjustment options.
-- 📑 **Ordenación** de productos por categoría, nombre, precio, fecha de vencimiento y stock.
+- 📑 **Sorting** of products by category, name, price, expiration date and stock.
-- 📈 **Métricas de inventario** con estadísticas globales y por categoría.
+- 📈 **Inventory metrics** with global and category statistics.

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Tecnologies Used

 - Vite
 - React